-This gorgeous, albeit gentrified, neighborhood is famous for its beautiful brownstone-lined streets and a great place for families to live.
+This gorgeous, albeit gentrified, bucolic neighborhood is famous for its beautiful brownstone-lined streets and a great place for families to live.
 You can find no shortage of gorgeous historic buildings, restaurants, shops, and activities all right here which is why it’s also one of our favorite walks in Brooklyn!

-Your Brooklyn Guide is proudly based out of Park Slope, so this guide is a special one for us.
+Your Brooklyn Guide was started out of Park Slope, so this guide is a special one for us.
 Check out our picks for what to do in Park Slope and nearby for an amazing time.

 But first, where is Park Slope, Brooklyn?